apsk14/semantic_scenes_dataset/README.md

 			├── ...
 		└── seg			           # segmentation maps at each camera view, saved as image-shaped numpy (.npy) arrays with per-pixel class labels
 			├── ...
+	└── ...

+Please direct any questions to apkohli@berkeley.edu